eduardozamudio/retail_challenge/README.md

 ### Environment

-You can access to a running environment of jupyter notebooks through **http://zamuvps.ddns.net:8888** (password: mejuri)
+You can have access to a running environment of jupyter notebooks through **http://zamuvps.ddns.net:8888** (password: mejuri)

 Otherwise, you can use this notebooks on your own jupyter environment.